 What might have surprised me the most is how AMAZING the Basque Country is.

 I took a full-day tour around the Basque Country, from Bilbao.
 The first stop was early morning at San Juan de Gaztelugatxe.
 Now, the name might not sound familiar (because it is a mouthful).
 But “dragon stone” might ring a bell.
-And the inlet and shape of the island with the monastery on top are known to everyone who ever watched Game of Thrones.
+The inlet and shape of the island with the monastery on top are known to everyone who ever watched Game of Thrones.

 We had plenty of time to descend down the stone bridge and zig-zag back up to the little church.
 I was severely out of breath by the time I got up there, but the whole journey was epic.